-- costs associated with defending your IP - research not directly supporting eligible activities - activities, equipment or supplies that are already being funded under other sources, including through other government initiatives such the Industry Partner Organisations - costs incurred prior to the date we notify you your project is executed - financing costs, including interest - production tooling - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers and the construction, renovation or extension of facilities such as buildings and laboratories - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - costs such as rental, renovations and utilities - non-project-related staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - depreciation of production tooling beyond the life of the project - depreciation of plant and equipment beyond the life of the project - maintenance costs - costs of purchasing, leasing, depreciation of, or development of land - opportunity costs relating to any production losses due to allocating resources to the agreed grant project - costs of manufacturing production inputs not relating to commissioning new equipment - routine operating expenses not accounted as labour on-costs including communications, accommodation, overheads and consumables, e.g. paper, printer cartridges, office supplies - ongoing upgrades, updates and maintenance of existing ICT systems and computing facilities, including websites, customer relationship management systems, databases, the cost of ongoing subscription-based software and IT support memberships, and warranties for purchases that are not directly related to the project
+- costs associated with defending your IP - research not directly supporting eligible activities - activities, equipment or supplies that are already being supported through other sources, such as other government initiatives, including services provided by Industry Partner Organisations - costs incurred prior to the project start date - any in-kind contributions - financing costs, including interest - production tooling - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers and the construction, renovation or extension of facilities such as buildings and laboratories - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - costs such as rental, renovations and utilities - non-project-related staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - depreciation of production tooling beyond the life of the project - depreciation of plant and equipment beyond the life of the project - maintenance costs - costs of purchasing, leasing, depreciation of, or development of land - routine operating expenses not accounted as labour on-costs including communications, accommodation, overheads and consumables, e.g. paper, printer cartridges, office supplies - ongoing upgrades, updates and maintenance of existing ICT systems and computing facilities, including websites, customer relationship management systems, databases, the cost of ongoing subscription based software and IT support memberships, and warranties for purchases that are not directly related to the project - recurring or ongoing operational expenditure (including annual maintenance, rent, water and rates, postage, legal and accounting fees and bank charges)

-- recurring or ongoing operational expenditure (including annual maintenance, rent, water and rates, postage, legal and accounting fees and bank charges) - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - overseas costs that exceed 10 per cent of total project costs except where otherwise approved by the Decision Maker.
+- costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - overseas costs that exceed 10 per cent of total project costs except where otherwise approved by the Decision Maker.